-As schools serve a student population with increasingly complex needs across academics, behavior, and social-emotional learning (SEL), many schools are turning to a comprehensive tiered student support framework, such as MTSS, to meet the needs of all students.
-This framework has been highlighted as a critical lever of improvement under the Every Student Succeeds Act (ESSA), which calls for the use of evidence-based interventions and data-driven progress monitoring for students in need.
+The multi-tiered systems of support (MTSS) framework has been highlighted as a critical lever of improvement under the Every Student Succeeds Act (ESSA), which calls for the use of evidence-based interventions and data-driven progress monitoring for students.

 MTSS vs. RTI vs. PBIS

 To understand today’s iterations of the MTSS framework, it’s important to understand the evolution of RTI and PBIS models for student supports.

 Positive Behavioral Interventions and Supports (PBIS), popularized by the 1997 reauthorization of the Individuals with Disabilities Act of 1997, was initially established to provide behavioral interventions for students demonstrating specific “behavior disorders.”
 PBIS has since shifted to emphasize school-wide practices and expectations that help all students to develop prosocial behavior.

 Response to Intervention (RTI) emerged from the reauthorization of The Individuals with Disabilities Education Improvement Act of 2004 as an alternative to the discrepancy model for identifying Specific Learning Disabilities.
 RTI is a process for determining the effect of tiered interventions on student academic learning.

 Schools are now incorporating aspects of both PBIS and RTI into the MTSS framework.
 A multi-tiered system of supports is a holistic system ultimately designed to remove academic, behavioral, and social-emotional barriers, and to meet the needs of all learners to become college and career ready.

 A strong MTSS may build on RTI and PBIS systems through a proactive approach to supporting all students, including partnerships with families and wraparound services to support the whole child.